DatLinuxGuy/Exodus-Wallet-Updater-Mac/README.md

 # Exodus-Wallet-Updater-Mac
-Exodus wallet installer for mac
-`Work In Progress` currently not working
+An updater for the Exodus wallet OSX (Tested on 10.14.6) Tested and working